Vatesini

 Fossil record

-The extinct †Procileoporus, described from Eocene Baltic amber by Yamamoto in 2016, represents the only described fossil member of the tribe and provides age constraints for Vatesini diversification.
+The extinct †Procileoporus, described from Eocene Baltic amber by Yamamoto in 2016, represents the only described fossil member of the tribe and provides minimum age constraints for Vatesini diversification.

 Taxonomic history